 - The applicant currently has a permanent residence in Alberta.

-- The applicant is a graduate of the University of Alberta or any other university within Alberta.
+- The applicant is a graduate of the University of Alberta or any other university within Alberta (exception: Athabasca University).

 - The applicant is currently serving or is a member of a family unit in which the spouse, a parent or a legal guardian is serving in the Canadian Armed Forces or R.C.M.P in Alberta.

-- If an applicant has graduated from an Alberta post-secondary institution, but does not have a residence in Alberta and does not consider Alberta their hometown, they need to contact Amy Peters prior to submitting their application to the program.
-Amy can be reached at 780.492.7844 or firstname.lastname@example.org.
+- If an applicant has graduated from an Alberta post-secondary institution, but does not have a residence in Alberta and does not consider Alberta their hometown, they need to contact the Admission Coordinator at 780.492.7844 or email@example.com prior to submitting their application to the program.

 Admission Offers for Aboriginal Applicants